hackerb9/vt340test/locator/locator.md

 arbitrary response string for each of the four possible locator buttons.
 Use the following program to test that functionality.

+* [locatorprog.sh][]

-Note that different input devices have different numbers of buttons, but the documentation suggests they return the same values.
-It is unknown as of yet how an application can detect the different devices, but they do have unique identifiers according to the VCB02.
+Note that different input devices have different numbers of buttons, but the documentation suggests they all return the same values.
+It is unknown as of yet how an application can detect the different devices, but they do have unique identifiers according to [VCB02][].

 |                       | Key 1     | Key 2     | Key 3     | Key 4     |
 |-----------------------|-----------|-----------|-----------|-----------|